dratini0/badge-website/docs/TiLDA_MK4/sim800/index.md

 - neighbour: Include full neighbouring cell information if True.

-Returns the engineering information (documented in the docuemtns listed in the advanced section) for the current cell and 6 neighbouring cells.
+Returns the engineering information (documented in the documents listed in the advanced section) for the current cell and 6 neighbouring cells.

 ### Network selection